 Connecting Louisiana Medicaid with solutions to ensure effective member engagement and communication to support eligibility and enrollment.

-The Louisiana Department of Health has partnered with Adaptation Health on the Louisiana Medicaid Innovation Challenge.
-This Challenge will support the Medicaid program by identifying market-ready solutions to engage members through the appropriate use of technology.
+The Louisiana Department of Health partnered with Adaptation Health on the Louisiana Medicaid Innovation Challenge.
+This Challenge supported the Medicaid program by identifying market-ready solutions to engage members through the appropriate use of technology.

-The Challenge will culminate with a virtual showcase featuring the companies invited to present their innovative solutions to Louisiana Medicaid and its MCO leadership.
+The Challenge culminated with a virtual showcase featuring the companies invited to present their innovative solutions to Louisiana Medicaid and its MCO leadership.
+See the recordings here.